-Before embarking on the journey through the historical cases, a note on terminology appears in order: The first explicit use of the term "animal model" has yet to be clarified, but there is some evidence that it might have occurred in the mid-20th century.14 However, for the purpose of the present paper, I suggest to adopt a somewhat pragmatic approach to allow a larger historical framework which integrates the period of the "laboratory revolution" in medicine, and what is conventionally termed the emergence of experimental medicine in the second half of the 19th century - a period in which the use of animals in medical research was rapidly rising.
-Claude Bernard's classic Introduction à l'étude de la médecine expérimentale (1865) exemplifies this historical context and the integral use of animals in this kind of understanding of medical research, although it was focused on physiology rather than disease processes.15 If we define "animal models" as living animal organisms
+Before embarking on the journey through the historical cases, a note on terminology appears in order.
+The first explicit use of the term "animal model" has yet to be clarified, but there is some evidence that it might have occurred in the mid-twentieth century.
+12 However, for the purpose of the present paper, I suggest adopting a somewhat pragmatic approach that allows a larger historical framework, which includes the period of the "laboratory revolution" in medicine, and what is conventionally termed the emergence of experimental medicine in the second half of the nineteenth century-a period in which the use of animals in medical research was rapidly rising.
+Claude Bernard's classic Introduction à l'étude de la médecine expérimentale (1865) exemplifies this historical context and the integral use of animals in this kind of understanding of medical research, although it was focused on physiology rather than disease processes.13 If we define "animal models" as living animal organisms that are used to study phenomena such as diseases, pathogenetic processes, toxicological effects, or behavioral traits targeted for interventions, and in which the phenomena studied are assumed to resemble those in humans, there is evidence that an implicit concept of "animal model" and related practices probably appeared in medical research in the second half of the nineteenth century (see e.g. Bynum 1990; Gradmann 2005b; Roelcke 2009).
+Due to the lack of an alternative terminological tool, I shall therefore tentatively employ the term https://doi.org/10.1017/S0269889723000170 Published online by Cambridge University Press

-14 Both in systematic overviews, as well as in relation to the study of specific groups of disorders, the term was certainly used since the 1960s (e.g. Frenkel 1969; Leader 1969; McKinney 1969); see also the terminology and evidence in Leonelli et al. 2014.
-15 For the emergence of the "laboratory revolution" and experimental medicine, see Cunningham & Williams 1992; Rheinberger & Hagner 1993, for the surge in the use of animals in medical research, see Bynum 1990.
+12Both in systematic overviews, as well as in relation to the study of specific groups of disorders, the term was certainly used since the 1960s (e.g. Frenkel 1969; Leader 1969; McKinney 1969); see also the terminology and evidence in Leonelli et al. 2014.
+13For the emergence of the "laboratory revolution" and experimental medicine, see Cunningham & Williams 1992;